-Pursuant to 19 CFR 351.414(c)(1), the Department calculates dumping margins by comparing weighted-average NVs to weighted-average export prices (EPs) or constructed export prices (CEPs) (the A-to-A method) unless the Secretary determines that another method is appropriate in a particular situation.
-In antidumping investigations, the Department examines whether to use the A-to-T method as an alternative comparison method using an analysis consistent with section 777A(d)(l)(B) of the Act.
-Although section 777A(d)(1)(B) of the Act does not strictly govern the Department's examination of this question in the context of administrative reviews, the Department nevertheless finds that the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is, in fact, analogous to the issue in antidumping investigations.8 In recent investigations, the Department applied a "differential pricing" (DP) analysis for determining whether application of A-to-T comparisons is appropriate pursuant to 19 CFR 351.414(c)(1) and consistent with section 777A(d)(1)(B) of the Act.9 The Department finds the DP analysis used in those recent investigations may be instructive for purposes of examining whether to apply an alternative comparison method in this administrative review.
-The Department intends to continue to develop its approach in this area based on comments received in this and other proceedings, and on the Department's additional experience with addressing the potential masking of dumping that can occur when the Department uses the A-to-A method in calculating weighted-average dumping margins.
+Pursuant to 19 CFR 351.414(b) and (c)(1), the Department calculates dumping margins by comparing weighted-average NVs to weighted-average export prices (EPs) or CEPs (the average-to-average, or A-to-A, method) unless the Secretary determines that another method is appropriate in a particular situation.
+In antidumping investigations, the Department examines whether to use the average-to-transaction (A-to-T) method as an alternative comparison method using an analysis consistent with section 777A(d)(I)(B) of the Act.
+Although section 777A(d)(1)(B) of the Act does not strictly govern the Department's examination of this question in the context of administrative reviews, the Department nevertheless finds that the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is, in fact, analogous to the issue in antidumping investigations.9 In recent investigations, pursuant to 19 CFR 351.414(c)(1) and consistent with section 777A(d)(1)(B) of the Act, the Department applied a "differential pricing" analysis for determining whether application of A-to-T comparisons is appropriate in a particular situation.10 The Department finds the differential pricing analysis used in those recent investigations may be instructive for purposes of examining whether to apply an alternative comparison method in this administrative review.
+The Department intends to continue to develop its approach in this area based on comments received in this and other proceedings, as well as the Department's additional experience with addressing the potential masking of dumping that can occur when the Department uses the A-to-A method in calculating weighted-average dumping margins.

-7 See the Department's July 9, 2012, initial Antidumping Duty Questionnaire.
+8 See the Department's June 28, 2013, initial Antidumping Duty Questionnaire.